-If you think of or have started an apparel business, then you can just go for men’s, women’s and kids category or in case of electronics, go for mobiles, tablets, and laptops.
+If you think of or have started an apparel business, then you can just go for the men’s, women’s, and kids category, or in the case of electronics, go for mobiles, tablets, and laptops.
 Give a name that is understood publicly, not only confined to yourself.

 Therefore, you should organize your product in a way that your customers will be able to find what they want.

 Not only products but also make sure that the product photos are all similar in each category.
 For instance, some of the photos have white backgrounds while others having colorful and life-like ones.
 Avoid this!
 Simply and uniform is easier on the eyes.

 When people come the first time to your online store, they won’t buy anything unless you provide some incentives like first-time purchase discounts, free shipping, etc.

 You can also make a product exclusive by driving the sense of urgency that customers must grab within a limited time period.

 As said before, free shipping is the key tool to sell products even at a higher price than others.
 The reason is customers get hypnotized when they find something for free, without even bothering they are paying extra somewhere else.
 This is a powerful marketing tactic.

 Remember!
 Just don’t jump over customers with offers when they get into your website.
 Give them a few minutes to browse through your website, and after that throw your offers one after another at a suitable time interval.

 As discussed in the previous step, there are people who put too much stuff like offers, incentives, discounts and mostly pop-ups that irritate a customer.